openanalytics/shinyproxy-operator/docs/deployment/README.md

 the ShinyProxy Operator.
 It also contains some example deployments in the `overlays` directory.

+## Component and dependencies

+Before showing how to deploy the operator, this section describes the components and dependencies of the operator.

+- **Operator**: the operator itself which manages the different ShinyProxy servers.
+- **ShinyProxy**: the ShinyProxy servers, these host the Shiny apps.
+You do not need to create these servers manually, since these are created by the operator.
+  Instead you define which servers to create and the operator creates all necessary Kubernetes resources, without affecting any existing server or causing downtime.
+- **Redis**: Redis is used by ShinyProxy (not by the operator) to implement session persistence.
+This ensures that when a ShinyProxy server is replaced, the user is still logged in.
+This provides a smooth transition when the operator replaces a ShinyProxy server.
+- **Skipper**: Skipper is used as an ingress controller.
+Currently this is the only ingress controller supported by the operator.
+The reason is that the ingress controller is responsible for routing users to the correct ShinyProxy server.
+Skipper is the only ingress controller we found suitable for this feature.
+However, this does not mean you will have to replace your existing ingress solution.
+You can deploy Skipper as an "intermediate" ingress controller and forward your existing ingress controller to the Skipper service.
+In fact, all example in this repository assume this way of working.

 ## Tutorial using minikube

 This section provides an step-by-step tutorial on the basic deployment of the